YoannaLa/Boutique_crossFit/README.md

 1. Create a heroku app
 * Log in to my Heroku account
-* Create a new app and follow instuctions
+* Create a new app and follow instructions

 ![](images/heroku.config.vars.png)